ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 Berkano treats recursion not as a programming behavior — but as a **symbolic audit loop**.
 Recursion in Berkano means:
 **"Has this output passed through the required structural filters without contradiction?"**

 It is a controlled verification cycle, not infinite repetition.
+H0 Axiom 3 structures this as Yggdrasil recursion.

 ---